Trump picks U.S. Pacific Command chief Harry Harris to be ambassador to Australia | The Japan Times

 The admiral is known to have strong ties with military and political leaders in the country, having visited several times as head of Pacific Command.

-Media reports have painted the Australian government as growing more and more concerned over the 16 month failure to appoint an ambassador, after the previous U.S. envoy, John Berry, left the post in September 2016.
-Although the job has been filled by the Charge d’Affaires James Carouso, it is highly unusual for such a key post to remain empty for so long.
+Media reports have painted the Australian government as growing more and more concerned over the 16-month failure to appoint an ambassador after the previous U.S. envoy, John Berry, left the post in September 2016.
+Although the job has been filled by Charge d’Affaires James Carouso, it is highly unusual for such a key post to remain empty for so long.

+Australian Prime Minister Malcolm Turnbull expressed his approval of the pick in a tweet Saturday.
+“Great to see Admiral Harry Harris nominated by @realDonaldTrump as US Ambassador to Australia.
+Look forward to seeing you in Canberra, Harry!”
+Turnbull wrote.

+Euan Graham, director of the International Security Program at the Lowy Institute in Sydney, said Harris’ nomination had long been forecast and will “be welcomed and greeted with relief in Canberra.”

 Harris’ nomination will now go before the Senate, where he is expected to be confirmed.